 The influence of individual transcription factors on the formation of domain borders was formulated as a classification problem.
 For a particular resolution, the set of boundaries called by MrTADFinder was used as a positive set whereas a set of random boundaries obtained by swapping the TADs along the genome was chosen as the negative set.
 The signal values of 60 transcription factors are used as features for classification.
 The combined effect of all features was modeled the logistic function here X represents all features; β is a vector determining the coefficients of influence for all features and β_o is a bias parameter.
-Using the training set, a likelihood function was defined.
+Given a training set, a likelihood function was defined.
 An optimal β was inferred by optimizing the likelihood function using gradient descent with L1-regularization.
-To have a more accurate estimate, 10-fold cross-validation was performed, and the calculation was done with multiple negative training sets.
+The inferred logistic function was used to predict the test set.
+To have a more accurate estimate, 10-fold cross-validation was performed, and the error bars were estimated by multiple negative training sets.